HAI Standards for Consent

 - Value the gift of your partner’s truth—even when it’s a “no”—more than getting what you want.

-Feelings of arousal may impair judgement
+Feelings of arousal may impair judgment

 - We highly discourage expanding boundaries while aroused.